Quick start guide: WordPress on Amazon Lightsail

-For more information, see Getting the application user name and password for your 'Certified by Bitnami' instance in Amazon Lightsail.
+For more information, see Getting the application user name and password for your Bitnami instance in Amazon Lightsail.

 Step 2: Sign in to your WordPress website

 Now that you have the default user password, navigate to your WordPress website’s home page, and sign in to the administration dashboard.
 After you’re signed in, you can change the default password to something that is easier to remember.

 On your instance management page, under the Connect tab, make note of the public IP.